 At Roberts Legal we understand that the current health crisis may have increased your anxiety in relation to your separation and family law matter.
 However just because we are encouraged to socially isolate, doesn’t mean that you have to put your life on hold.
 Certainly, the way we are interacting is changing, however we are

-Family Lawyers Newcastle & Central Coast
+Parenting Arrangement Lawyers Newcastle & Central Coast

 Take Control.
 Meet with our friendly Family Lawyers and get started with your new life.

 Parenting Arrangements are very time-sensitive and a delay of months, weeks or even days can impact on the outcome so speak to one of our experienced Family Lawyers immediately if you have any concerns.